emereum/aspnetcore-react-ts-starter-kit/generators/app/templates/README.md

 }
 ```

-Commands should be executed by a `CommandHandler`.
-Generally a `CommandHandler` should return nothing if the command was handled successfully, or an IErrorResponse if the command was invalid.
+`Commands` should be handled by a `CommandHandler`.
+Generally a `CommandHandler` should return nothing if the command was handled successfully, or an `IErrorResponse` if the command was invalid.
 Don't assume what the consumer wants to see in response to a command, let the consumer query for that information separately.
 This makes for more reusable Apis:

 ```
 public class CreateUserCommandHandler : ICommandHandler<CreateUserCommand>